Tag Archives: constraints

 I suggest another element surfacing as the world comes back on line in this pandemic – constraint.

 Every system (business) has a constraint.
 That constraint is connected to a-capacity-of-something.
 Initially, constraints show up as whack-a-moles and we arm ourselves with mallets to snuff them out.
+For realtors, leveraging tools like Digital Business Cards For Realtors can also eliminate constraints in networking.
 Eventually we understand that every system will always have a constraint, our job is to put the constraint where we want it (strategic constraint).
 Some constraints are internal to our business model, sometimes they are outside (external systems, like the market, regulation, finance, labor, technology).

 How to Set Context With Your Team